atoyfactory/kokoa-clone-2020/README.md

 # Kokoa Clone 2020 Update

-Hello~ This is Seulki who develp and design this project.
+Hello~ This is Seulki who develop and design this project.
+I hope this project helps me a lot.